croessner/nauthilus-website/docs/subject-sources/account-protection.md

 ---
-title: Account Protection Filter
+title: Account Protection Subject Source
 description: Progressive backoff and Step-Up signaling with optional enforcement for per-account protection in Nauthilus
-keywords: [Security, Filters, Account Protection, CAPTCHA, Step-Up]
+keywords: [Security, Subject Sources, Account Protection, CAPTCHA, Step-Up]
 sidebar_position: 30
 ---

-# Account Protection (Lua Filter)
+# Account Protection (Lua Subject Source)

-The Account Protection filter protects individual accounts under suspicious activity.
+The Account Protection subject source protects individual accounts under suspicious activity.
 It applies a progressive delay (backoff) and signals Step-Up/Challenge to frontends.
 Starting with v1.10.0, enforcement is disabled by default (dry-run): requests are not blocked unless explicitly enabled.

 ## What it does